point85/oee/index.md

 ---
 layout: home
 title: Introduction
+description: Overall Equipment Effectiveness (OEE) is a key performance indicator
 ---

 Overall Equipment Effectiveness (OEE) is a key performance indicator for quantifying the utilization of manufacturing equipment.
 OEE is the product of availability, performance rate and quality rate of product for that piece of equipment.